SEC: Bitcoin and Ether Are Not Securities – What Does It Mean For Others?

-Yesterday, crypto enthusiasts closely followed the SEC’s “Investing in America” town hall in Atlanta with all five SEC Commissioners in attendance.
-While the event wasn’t digital currency specific, ICO’s came up in one of the first questions asked during the Q&A at end of the panel and there were no new major announcements.
+Yesterday, crypto enthusiasts closely followed the SEC’s “Investing in America” town hall in Atlanta, Georgia with all five SEC Commissioners in attendance.
+While the event wasn’t digital currency specific, ICO’s were brought up in one of the first questions asked during the Q&A session at the end of the panel and there were no new major announcements.

 The SEC waited until today’s Yahoo Finance All Markets Summit in San Francisco to make highly-anticipated remarks regarding the asset classification for the two most popular digital currencies.
 SEC Director of Corporate Finance, William Hinman, made the following remarks, which effectively classified Bitcoin and Ether as not being securities:

 “And so, when I look at Bitcoin today, I do not see a central third-party whose efforts are a key determining factor in the enterprise.
 The network on which Bitcoin functions is operational and appears to have been decentralized for some time, perhaps from inception.
 Applying the disclosure regime of the federal securities laws to the offer and resale of Bitcoin would seem to add little value.”